 Building a more just and equal city without political parties.

 No matter where you live in Cape Town, we face serious and complex issues that affect all of us.
-Unemployment, poverty and violence is deeply entrenched and our city remains spatially divided and stubbornly unequal along gender, race and class lines.
+Unemployment, poverty and violence are deeply entrenched in our city and it remains spatial- ly divided and stubbornly unequal.

-The daily grind for most residents is unbearable.
-In most of our communities we are still struggling to access basic services like water and electricity.
-We don’t feel safe in our homes or on our streets while criminals walk freely and gangs operate in the open.
+The daily grind for most residents is increasingly difficult.
+In most of our communities we are still struggling to access ba- sic services like water and electricity.
+We don’t feel safe in our homes or on our streets.
 Good healthcare and schooling depends on where you live and how much you earn.
 Access to affordable housing or land to construct a home has stalled.

-Many of these issues are faced by communities in cities across the world.
-They are symptoms of the social, economic and environmental crises that we are facing globally.
-We are not insulated from the global economy which puts profits before people or the collision course between oil-based growth and the environment.
+Many of these issues are faced by communities in cities across the country and across the world.
+They are symptoms of the so- cial, economic and environmental crises that we are facing.
+We are not insulated from the global economy, which puts profits before people, or the collision course between oil-based growth and the environment.

-It needs a political solution but historical ways of organising are unable to shift the status quo in the face of such entrenched and powerful interests while corruption and looting strip the state of its capacity to implement basic functions.
+These issues need political solutions but historical ways of or- ganising have proven unable to shift the status quo in the face of such entrenched and powerful interests, while corruption, graft and looting have stripped the state of its capacity to implement basic functions.

-As hope fades and we become desperate and disillusioned, our politics is becoming more divisive as people turn to bigotry, fear, hate and threats of violence.
-Everywhere you look you see the rise of ethnic, religious and nationalist groups jostling to capture the state and promising radical solutions.
+As hope fades, and we become desperate and disillusioned, our politics is becoming more divisive and people are progres- sively turning to bigotry, fear, hate and threats of violence.
+Everywhere you look you see the rise of ethnic, religious and nationalist groups promising radical solutions.

-When it comes to our own communities, many people believe that if only the right political party or the right politician is elected then everything will change.
-We think that changing who has power will result in it being used differently.
+Many people believe that if only the right political party or the right politician is elected then everything will change.
+They think that changing who is in power will result in power being used differently.

 If we are to transform our society, we can no longer give our power away to political parties and hope for the best.
-We need to shift where power lies, bring it down and share it widely.
+We need to shift where the power lies, bring it down and share it widely.
+The best place to start is where we can have an immediate im- pact – our local wards, towns and cities.

-We can contest local elections, elect ordinary people to take charge and work together to make the everyday decisions that affect our communities in our own wards .
-After all, democracy does not mean “rule by party” it means “rule by the people”.
+We can contest local elections, elect ordinary people to take charge and work together to make the everyday decisions that affect our communities in our own wards.

 To do that we must find ways to bring everybody living in the ward together, across historical divides, to deliberate and get involved in finding practical solutions to our problems.
 Luckily, when we look around, this is already happening every single day.